-- 12. Particularly noteworthy indigenous vegetation features include: - The stands of beech forest through the steeply incised gullies on the western side of the Alpha Range. - The subalpine and alpine vegetation across the Alpha Range, including snow tussocklands, cushionfields and herbfields. - c.
+- 12. Particularly noteworthy indigenous vegetation features include: - a.
+The stands of beech forest through the steeply incised gullies on the western side of the Alpha Range. - b.
+The subalpine and alpine vegetation across the Alpha Range, including snow tussocklands, cushionfields and herbfields. - c.
 The diverse broadleaved shrublands throughout the roche moutonnée west of Fern Burn, the steep north-eastern slopes of the Glendhu Bluff Conservation Area, the bluffs and slopes of Roys Peninsula, in gullies around Rocky Mountain and across the Emerald Bluff.
-The shrublands occur in association with large areas of bracken fernland and to a lesser extent matagouri-mingimingi dominant shrublands. <a href="https://link.github.com/link.gith - 13.
+The shrublands occur in association with large areas of bracken fernland and to a lesser extent matagouri-mingimingi dominant shrublands.
+It is noted that fernland and shrubland signal early successional stages of native regeneration. - 13.
 Other distinctive vegetation types include: - a.
 Grazed pasture with shelterbelts and clusters of shade trees typical of the Fern Burn valley floor, the Fern Burn fan, the Alpha Burn, Motatapu River, Fern Burn and the flats either side of Buchanan Road leading out to Roys Peninsula.
 Willows line much of the Alpha Burn and Fern Burn and parts of the Motatapu River. - b.
 The grazed and gently flat river terraces behind Parkins Bay and Glendhu Bay. - c.
 The willows and poplars that dominate the majority of the lake shore between Damper Bay and Roys Peninsula.